prokoudine/ardour-tutorial/content/editing-sessions/non-destructive-editing/index.en.md

 description = "What is non-destructive editing and how does it work in Ardour?" chapter = false weight = 1
-#pre = "<b>1. </b>"
 +++

-In the previous chapter we already discussed that Ardour operates on sessions that encompass all material you have: audio clips, MIDI clips, all effects applied to tracks and busses etc. Before we get to actual editing, let's talk about basics of non-destructive editing, how it's implemented in Ardour, and why it should give you peace of mind when you do some heavy editing.
+In one of the previous chapters we already discussed that Ardour operates on sessions that encompass all material you have: audio clips, MIDI clips, all effects applied to tracks and busses etc. Before we get to actual editing, let's talk about basics of non-destructive editing, how it's implemented in Ardour, and why it should give you peace of mind when you do some heavy editing.

 ## What does non-destructive editing actually mean?